-Nick McGOWAN: That is right.
-Not only did they do a Mediscare campaign, your party, Mr Batchelor - and if you want to go down the path of history I am happy to do that with you - and your brand have consistently lied to the Australian much less the Victorian public about health care.
-They have consistently used it as a vice, as a weapon, with which they are going to hit Victorians over the head time and again.
+Nick McGOWAN: That is right: not only did they do a Mediscare campaign - your party, Mr Batchelor, and if you want to go down the path of history, I am happy to do that with you - but their brand has consistently lied to the Australian much less the Victorian public about health care.
+They have consistently used it as a weapon with which to hit Victorians over the head time and again.
 The Labor Party do not cease to actually scare the people of Victoria into voting one way or the other, because -